mgechev/blog.mgechev.com/_posts/2015-04-06-angular2-first-impressions.md

 ## No more $scope

 There are a lot of statements the `$scope` was a tricky for explanation concept to the AngularJS beginners.
-Well, I had harder times explaining the module system, anyway, there's no such thing as `$scope` in AngularJS 2.0!
+Well, I had harder times explaining the module system, anyway, there's no such thing as `$scope` in Angular2!
 Again, there is no scope.
 Instead of binding to properties in the scope inside our templates, we directly bind to properties of our "components".

 For example, the component bellow has selector `sample-app` (i.e. we can use it as `<sample-app></sample-app>`) and template located inside `./templates/sample-app.html` (you can find the whole source code at my [GitHub repository](https://github.com/mgechev/angular2-seed)).